Agent Editor

 - Use editor access for collaboration without over-privileging users.

-- Prefer mentor-level editors over tenant roles to minimize risk.
+- Prefer agent-level editors over tenant roles to minimize risk.

 Result

-You can safely collaborate by giving users precise, mentor-level edit accessâno broader permissions required.
+You can safely collaborate by giving users precise, agent-level edit accessâno broader permissions required.